shellstash/shellstash/README.md

    cd shellstash

 Install dependencies:
-bash

 pip install cryptography pyperclip beautifulsoup4 requests

+Or manually install:
+pip install cryptography requests beautifulsoup4 pyperclip

 Run the application:
-bash

 python shellstash.py

+### Usage
-First Launch
+First Launch:
-Set a password to encrypt your bookmarks (entered twice for confirmation).
+Set a password to encrypt your bookmarks.
+Confirm it by entering it twice.

-Use this password to unlock bookmarks on subsequent launches.

-Note: There’s no password recovery; keep it safe!

-Usage
+The password will be required on subsequent launches to decrypt the bookmark file.

-Main Interface:
+## Main Interface:
-Top: Command buttons ([new], [edit], etc.) and search bar.

-Middle: Credential display with [show]/[hide] toggle.

-Center: Bookmark list, grouped by categories.

-Bottom: Command prompt ($) for manual commands.

-Common Tasks:
-Add Bookmark: Click [new] or type new.
-Enter URL, title (optional), category, username, password.

-Edit/Delete: Select a bookmark, use [edit]/[delete] or type edit/delete.
+Command Buttons: Use [new], [edit], [delete], etc., for bookmark operations.

-Search: Type in the search bar to filter by title/URL.
+Search Bar: Type to filter bookmarks by title or URL.

-Categories: Use [tree] to sort/rename categories or toggle visibility.
+Text Area: View bookmarks grouped by category.
+Click to select, drag to reorder.

-Credentials: Select a bookmark, use [show] to view, [copy] to copy username/password.
+Credential Display: View usernames/passwords (starred by default).
+Use [show] to reveal or [copy] to copy to clipboard.

-Move Bookmarks: Drag-and-drop or use [↑]/[↓] buttons.
-Toggle [🔒]/[🔓] for cross-category movement.
+Prompt: Enter commands (e.g., new, tree, help) at the $ prompt.

+Navigation: Use [↑]/[↓] to move bookmarks, [🔒]/[🔓] to toggle category lock, [swap] to change color schemes.

-Commands:
+## Key Commands:

-new, edit, delete, tree, open, copy, import, export, passwd, help, swap, exit
+new: Create a new bookmark (Ctrl+N).

+edit: Edit the selected bookmark (Ctrl+E).

+delete: Delete the selected bookmark (Ctrl+D).

+tree: Open the category tree window (Ctrl+T).

+open: Open the selected bookmark in a browser (Ctrl+O).

+copy: Copy the selected bookmark’s URL.

+import/export: Import from HTML or export to HTML/TXT.

+passwd: Change the encryption password.

+help: View detailed documentation.

+swap: Toggle color schemes.

+exit: Save and close the app.

+## Category Management:
+Open the tree window ([tree] or Ctrl+T) to sort, rename, or filter categories.

+Toggle category visibility with checkbuttons.

+Use [🔒] to restrict bookmark movement within categories or [🔓] to allow cross-category moves.

+## Example:
+Add a bookmark: Click [new], enter https://example.com, leave title blank (fetches "Example Domain"), set category to "Test", add username/password.

-Type in the prompt or use buttons/shortcuts.
+Reorder: Drag the bookmark or use [↑]/[↓].

-Import/Export:
-Import: Load HTML bookmark files (e.g., from Chrome/Firefox).
+Search: Type "example" to filter.

-Export: Save as HTML (browser-compatible) and TXT (includes unencrypted credentials—use cautiously).
+Export: Click [export] to save as HTML and TXT.

 Screenshots